LaxarJS/laxar/docs/api/testing.event_bus_mock.md

 A mock version of [`EventBus`](runtime.event_bus.md).

-Offers spied-upon version of the usual axEventBus methods, as well as a `flush` method for synchronous scheduling of events, and a `drainAsync` to asynchronously run event handlers to completion.
+Offers spied-upon version of the usual axEventBus methods, including a spy on the unsubscribe-callback returned by `subscribe`.
+Also has as a `flush` method for synchronous scheduling of events, and a `drainAsync` to asynchronously run event handlers to completion.

 ### <a id="{EventBusMock}"></a>{EventBusMock}